pubky/pubky-knowledge-base/FAQ.md

 Not yet.
 All current use assumes public content.

 **Q32.
 Where does moderation happen?**
-At the homeserver and indexer level (e.g., [[Pubky Nexus]]).
+At the homeserver and indexer level (e.g., [[PubkyNexus|Pubky Nexus]]).

 **Q33.
 What is Pubky Nexus?**
-[[Pubky Nexus]] is the production indexing and aggregation service that powers Pubky App.
+[[PubkyNexus|Pubky Nexus]] is the production indexing and aggregation service that powers Pubky App.
 It transforms data from multiple homeservers into a high-performance social graph API with sub-millisecond response times, enabling features like feeds, search, recommendations, and real-time notifications.
 [Explore the live API](https://nexus.pubky.app/swagger-ui/).

 **Q34.
 Can I run my own Nexus instance?**
 Yes!
 Nexus is open source and can be self-hosted.
 This allows organizations to run custom instances with their own content filtering policies, moderation rules, and homeserver selections.
-See the [[Pubky Nexus]] documentation for deployment details.
+See the [[PubkyNexus|Pubky Nexus]] documentation for deployment details.

 **Q35.
 How does Pubky resist spam?**
 Via CAPTCHAs, rate-limits, invites, and graph distance rules.